 To the Roller Rink!

 There were skating parties, spotlight skating, and other games that were enjoyed by the crowds.
 This was a really good diversion for the youth of our little town.
 It wasn’t particularly expensive, but still it did take some money.
-I saved up for a long time to buy a pair of Chicago shoe skates, but never had enough money to buy them before I left for the Air Force.
+I saved up for a long time to buy a good pair of Chicago shoe skates, but I never had enough money to buy them before I left for the Air Force.
 I’m sure part of the reason was that I had started dating and was distracted from my goal.
 I guess goals change sometimes.
 When I was in the Air Force I did buy a pair of skates and went to some local rinks a few times.
 It just wasn’t quite the same because my friends were not there.
-I sold my skates and quit going.
+I sold my skates and took up bowling.

 Many years later my then teenage daughter was invited to go to a skating party.
 I was asked to attend as one of several accompanying chaperones, so I told her I would go.
 She began to tell me that I really didn’t have to skate because, after all, I could hurt myself and she didn’t want to be embarrassed.
 I didn’t response, but keep my peace and put my rented shoe skates.
 I frankly didn’t know if I was going to remember how to skate.
 I took one careful tour of the floor and Kendra was amazed that I hadn’t fallen.
 While she was proud, she was still skeptical that I would survive the evening.
 When skating with her, holding hands I decided to try something, so I circled around in front of her and began skating backwards, pulling her along.
 Her eyes were like saucers.
 I showed her that her old dad wasn’t entirely the clumsy man that she had thought.